Redress connects and champions eco-conscious designers and companies through event planning and marketing.

 Designer Jamie Powell creates a line of reconstructed vintage and eco-friendly clothing under the brand Seven Sages.
 Her items incorporate vintage, recycled, or eco-friendly fabrics and production processes.
 Jamie also works at Spoonflower, a custom fabric printing company based in Durham.
 When she's not busy working you can find her in a thrift store, eating sushi, or watching a documentary about just about anything.

 After studying at N.C.
 State’s College of Design, Carrie worked briefly with the Boston Children’s Museum and Boston Museum of Science before returning to Raleigh as a freelance designer.
-She's currently on the Environmental Protection Agency’s communications staff as a web content manager and part-time editor.
-During off-hours, Carrie is involved with Tilted Nations—a local group that inspires young women to take interest in activism and social justice.
+She's currently back at N.C.
+State for a master's in communication.